project-akri/akri-on-krustlet/README.md

 ```

 ## Discovery Handler gRPC proxy
-Since the network components from the Discovery Handler were abstracted this proxy created to execute as a container intermediate the communication between the Akri Agent and any WebAssembly builded Discovery Handles.
+Since the network components from the Discovery Handler were abstracted, this proxy created to execute as a container intermediate the communication between the Akri Agent and any WebAssembly Discovery Handles.
 This proxy sends to an input file the discovery details sent by the agent so the wasm Discovery Handler can start discovering the devices, these devices are then received by this proxy in an output file, which is then sent back to the Akri Agent.

 ### How to build and run